agwhitney/roguelike-reddit/journal.md

 ## Week 6 - 25 July 2017

-Has Part 8 about Items and Inventory and Part 9 about Ranged Combat and Spells
+Has Part 8 about Items and Inventory and Part 9 about Ranged Combat and Spells.

+I think in part 8 the game goes from Python 3.x to Python 3.6.
+I'm not sure if dictionary unpacking syntax (`**dict`) is a) what I think it is or b) present previously.
+I'll have to check and make note.